Crossers are one of the most common clay targets you'll come across. Here's how to nail them

 To make sure you don’t physically ‘run out of swing’ (and by that I mean you can’t swing the muzzles any further without moving your feet) position the toe of your leading foot towards the kill zone.

 Keep the stock just out of the pocket of your shoulder with the muzzles of the gun pointing at, or just in front of the pick up point.
-Try to keep the barrels just below the flight line so that you don’t obscure your view of the clay.
+Make sure you keep the barrels just below the flight line so that you don’t obscure your view of the clay.

 Just as the target is nearing your kill zone, bring the gun up into the shoulder – making sure your face is planted firmly onto the stock.